khnguyen88/GVSU-CIS641-Lakeshore-Misfits/docs/proposal.md

 -   Determine Functional and Non-funcitonal Requirements by October 8
 -   Create UML Diagrams by October 11
 -   Create Class Diagrams by October 25
--   Create the set of User Stories/Tasks by October 25
+-   Create the initial set of User Stories/Tasks by October 25

 ### Implementation and Testing